-8) Change management process
+6) Change management process

-We noted the following issues during our examination of the PeopleSoft Financial change management process:
+We noted the following issues during our examination of the PS FIN and PS HR change management process in 2012:

-- There is no formal process in place to log all incidents / support calls processed by the PeopleSoft Enterprise Resource Planning Finance support team.
-We were not able to determine the incidents that were fixed at the L1 level of support.
-Only those incidents that are escalated to either the DBA or through Oracle.com are logged and tracked. - There is no segregation of duties between the developer, UAT and promoters to production.
-All developers have full access to the production environment (application, database and server). - The change control fields, CHGCTL\USE\HISTORY and CHGCTL\USE\LOCKING are not enabled in PeopleSoft.
-Further we noted that no other methods to control changes are used (i.e., a third party tool, audit reports, restricted access). - There is no formal review and approval prior to the implementation of all changes that were implemented and no evidence of user acceptance testing (UAT).
-We were not able to obtain evidence of approval and UAT for the 5 changes selected out of a population of 44.
+- There is no formal process in place to log all incidents / support calls processed by the PS FIN and PS HR applications support team.
+We were not able to determine the incidents that were fixed at the PS FIN application support team.
+Only those incidents that are escalated to either the DBA or through Oracle.com are logged and tracked. - There is no segregation of duties between the developer, UAT (User Acceptance Testing) and promoters to production.
+PwC noted that for 9 changes out of the sample of 40, the developer and migrator of the change were the same people. - There is no formal review and approval prior the implementation (which includes review for approval of testing, approval to promote and confirmation of the approved version prior to being moved to production by only authorized personnel) of all changes that were implemented.
+At present there is an informal process in place whereby the business/IT user who is the UAT approver can authorize the change migration along with the UAT approval.
+We were not able to evidence UAT for 2 changes out of a sample of 40.
+Due to the nature of informal process, 1 UAT approval was obtained verbally while for the other change the evidence of UAT was not retained.